What is an orbital tumor

 - Some orbital tumors require no treatment, while others are best treated medically or with the use of radiation therapy.

-- Som might possibly need to be totally removed by either an orbital surgeon or a neurosurgeon, depending on the particular case.
+- Som may possibly need to be totally removed by either an orbital surgeon or a neurosurgeon, depending on the particular case.

-- After removal, additional radiation or chemotherapy might possibly be required.
+- After removal, additional radiation or chemotherapy may possibly be required.
 Surgery has become much safer because CT scans and MRI testing can help pinpoint the location and size of the tumor.